adammurdoch/kotlin-tools/libs/README.md

 # Libraries

+These libraries are pre-alpha.

-- `file-io`: A multiplatform Kotlin library for accessing the file system
+- [`file-io`](file-io/): A multiplatform Kotlin library for accessing the file system
-- `file-fixtures`: A multiplatform Kotlin library for testing Kotlin code that accesses the file system
+- [`file-fixtures`](file-fixtures/): A multiplatform Kotlin library for testing Kotlin code that accesses the file system